JuliaBars/preprocessed_image_for_CV/README.md

 Python, Yolo8, OpenCV, numpy

-To use with Colab add !pip install ultralytics
+To use on Colab add !pip install ultralytics

 To use with Anaconda nothing to add, comment and uncomment what is needed.